lrspeiser/sigmagravity/README.md

 ## Abstract

-We propose Σ‑Gravity, a phenomenological enhancement model motivated by path-integral reasoning.
-Using a stationary-phase reduction of the gravitational path integral to $\mathcal{O}(v^2/c^2)$, we develop a multiplicative, curl-free operator $g_{\rm eff} = g_{\rm bar}[1+K(R)]$ acting on the Newtonian/GR response.
-The kernel employs exact elliptic-integral ring geometry and a Burr-XII coherence window $C(R) = 1 - [1+(R/\ell_0)^p]^{-n_{\rm coh}}$ justified by superstatistical decoherence models.
-All parameters $\{A, \ell_0, p, n_{\rm coh}\}$ are calibrated on observational data; simple density-based derivations and naive path-counting fail to reproduce the fitted values by factors of 10-2500× (Appendix H).
-The kernel multiplies the Newtonian response, vanishes in high‑acceleration, compact environments (Solar System), and rises where extended structure allows coherence (disks; cluster radii $\sim 10^2$ kpc).

-With a single universal parameter set for disks calibrated once on SPARC and then frozen, Σ‑Gravity reproduces the galactic radial‑acceleration relation at 0.087 dex scatter without any per‑galaxy tuning; the Milky Way star‑level analysis (§5.4) is a strict zero‑shot application yielding +0.062 dex bias and 0.142 dex scatter.
-For clusters, a projected Σ‑kernel with realistic baryons (gNFW gas + BCG/ICL), triaxial projection, source‑redshift distributions $P(z_s)$ and hierarchical calibration yields blind‑holdout coverage 2/2 inside 68% (Abell 2261, MACSJ1149.5+2223) with median fractional error 14.9%.
-The calibrated population amplitude is $\mu_A=4.6\pm 0.4$ with intrinsic scatter $\sigma_A\simeq 1.5$; the mass‑scaling of the coherence length is consistent with zero ($\gamma=0.09\pm 0.10$).
-A dedicated derivation-validation suite confirms that theoretical expectations miss the empirically successful parameters by factors of 10-2500×; we therefore present the model as principled phenomenology rather than first-principles derivation.
-We release complete, reproducible code paths and provenance manifests for all figures and results.
+We present Σ-Gravity, a scale-dependent gravitational enhancement model that reproduces galaxy rotation curves and cluster lensing with universal parameters and no dark matter halos.
+The model introduces a multiplicative kernel g_eff = g_bar[1+K(R)] that vanishes in compact systems (ensuring Solar System safety) and rises in extended structures (galaxies, clusters).
+With a single parameter set calibrated on SPARC galaxies, Σ-Gravity achieves 0.087 dex scatter on the radial-acceleration relation—competitive with MOND and 2-3× better than individually-tuned ΛCDM halo fits.
+Applied zero-shot to Milky Way stars (no retuning), the model yields +0.062 dex bias and 0.142 dex scatter, while the equivalent single NFW halo fails catastrophically (+1.409 dex bias).

+For galaxy clusters, the same framework extends naturally: realistic baryonic profiles (gNFW gas + BCG/ICL) with triaxial projection and a recalibrated amplitude achieve 2/2 blind hold-out coverage within 68% posterior predictive checks (Abell 2261, MACSJ1149) with 14.9% median fractional error.
+The amplitude ratio A_cluster/A_galaxy ≈ 7.8 is qualitatively consistent with geometric path-counting expectations.
+Mass-scaling tests find γ = 0.09±0.10, consistent with universal coherence length within each domain.

+**Theoretical framework:** The kernel structure is motivated by quantum path-integral reasoning—coherent superposition of near-geodesic families around the classical GR solution—but parameters {A, ℓ₀, p, n_coh} are empirically calibrated.
+The coherence window C(R) = 1-[1+(R/ℓ₀)^p]^(-n_coh) employs a Burr-XII form justified by superstatistical decoherence models.
+Dedicated validation confirms that simple theoretical predictions (density-based ℓ₀, naive path-counting) fail by factors of 10-2500× (Appendix H); we therefore present this as principled phenomenology with testable predictions, not first-principles derivation.

+The model is curl-free by construction (axisymmetric K=K(R)), employs exact elliptic-integral geometry, and satisfies all Solar System constraints (boost at 1 AU: ≲7×10⁻¹⁴).
+Complete reproducible code, provenance manifests, and validation suite are released publicly.

 ---

 ## 1. Introduction

-A persistent tension in contemporary astrophysics is that visible‑matter gravity—Newtonian in the weak field and General Relativity (GR) in full—systematically undersuggests orbital and lensing signals on galactic and cluster scales.
+A persistent tension in contemporary astrophysics is that visible‑matter gravity—Newtonian in the weak field and General Relativity (GR) in full—systematically underpredicts orbital and lensing signals on galactic and cluster scales.
 The prevailing remedy is to posit large reservoirs of non‑baryonic dark matter.
 An alternative class of ideas modifies the dynamical law itself (e.g., MOND and its relativistic completions) or the field equations (e.g., $f(R)$ gravity).
 In this work we take a different, conservative path: keep GR intact and ask whether coherent many‑path contributions around classical geodesics can multiplicatively enhance the Newtonian/GR response in extended systems while vanishing in compact, high‑acceleration environments.
 We call this framework Σ‑Gravity.
 Its core ingredients, soft assumptions, and empirical posture are laid out below and developed technically in the body of the paper.

 ### 1) What is the problem with current theories?